-In recent years, wireless technologies have made substantial advances that have made it feasible to deploy wireless communications offering improved capabilities, including supporting higher data rates, offering more flexibility with respect to RF spectrum used, and increased reliability in adverse environments (i.e., improved operation in non-line-of-sight environments, ability to support reliable communication in low signal-to-noise circumstances, reduced power operations).
-These technologies are being incorporated into a diverse array of wireless services and products, including 3G mobile networks, WLANs, BFWA MAN networks, and satellite nets.
-End-users and service providers are deploying myriad types of wireless networks (PANs, MANs, and WANs) to complement and substitute for wired infrastructure.
+In recent years, wireless technologies have made substantial advances that have made it feasible to deploy wireless communications offering improved capabilities, including supporting higher data rates, offering more flexibility with respect to RF spectrum used, and increased reliability in adverse environments (i.e., improved operation in non-line-of-sight environments, ability to support reliable communication in low signal-to-noise circumstances, and reduced power operations).
+These technologies are being incorporated into a diverse array of wireless services and products, including Third Generation (3G) mobile networks, WLANs, broadband fixed wireless access (BFWA) metropolitan area networks (MANs), and satellite nets.
+End-users and service providers are deploying myriad types of wireless networks to complement and substitute for wired infrastructure.
 All of this wireless technology is changing the landscape for broadband access.
 To better understand some of the economics of alternative wireless technologies, it is necessary to understand a bit more about the wireless broadband landscape.